kidlat2024/kidlatnews/content/page/The Definitive Timeline of Philippine History.md

 - <span class=year>2009</span> Maguindanao Massacre
 -->

-- <span class=year>2010</span> The Manila Hostage Crisis inside a tourist bus comes to a successful end when members of an elite SWAT team shoot the hostage-taker and all other hostages that are not already dead.
+- <span class=year>2010</span> The Manila Hostage Crisis inside a tourist bus comes to a successful end when members of an elite SWAT team shoot the hostage-taker and all the hostages that are not already dead.

 - <span class=year>2012</span> Philippines lodges strong protest to China after it discovers several Chinese Coast Guard ships dragging Scarborough Shoal from its usual location near Zambales to a site just 10km from Hainan Island.